Simran-net/ZephyrLLMChatbot/README.md

 6. **Deployment**: Once setup is complete, deploy your chatbot by simply clicking the create button.
 Deployment usually takes a couple of minutes.
 After this, your chatbot will be up and running and ready to interact.

 ## Customization Example
-To make your chatbot truly unique, consider personalizing it extensively.
-For instance, if you choose a 'Relaxing Buddy' role:
+To make your chatbot truly stand out, personalize it thoroughly.
+For example, if you opt for a 'Therapy Assistant' role:
-- Modify the system messages to include comforting phrases and stress-relief tips.
+- Adjust the system messages to feature different exercises.
-- Program the chatbot to suggest relaxation exercises, guide through meditation sessions, or simply offer soothing conversations.
+- Configure the chatbot to recommend quick meditation, assist you in managing anxiety or provide stress control tips.

  Explore different roles and tweak the system instructions to discover the full potential of your chatbot.
 Don’t forget to share your creations and experiences, as your insights could inspire others in their chatbot development.